Posted by Upstairs Downstairs Furniture on February 12, 2013

 Cabinets are, for all intents and purposes, the furniture of the kitchen.
 In fact, during the period of early American history (1700 – 1780) that’s precisely what they were.
 Pieces of furniture used to house dishes and eating utensils.
 Essentially, the function of the cabinets has not changed in over three hundred years.
 Of course, there have been some deviations for the sake of style.
 We’ve fancied things up with moldings, sconces, granite, and stainless steel.
 But the idea of cabinets as furniture lends itself to creating its own style—The Colonial Kitchen.

 Colonial kitchens are traditional in every sense.
 A simple, utilitarian design defined by clean lines and finishes.
 Colonial cabinets are sometimes just painted, rather than stained, and many times the color is white.
 This is also highly functional, as whitewashing is a much cheaper method.
 Sometimes the cabinets sport legs or feet on the bottom, enhancing that furniture look.
 The term “cupboard” comes to mind.
 A simple inlay gives just a hint of design.

-You can buy colonial cabinets and other styles at our cabinet store.
+You can buy colonial cabinets and other styles in our cabinet store.